christianjosue/music-app/README.md

 Frontend application built with Vue.js that interacts with the backend to display the user interface.

 **/tasks:**
-Contains an auxiliary Python server used for specific tasks, such as data processing or integration with external services.
+Contains an auxiliary Python Flask server used for specific tasks, such as data processing or integration with external services.

 It is also used an AWS S3 in order to store songs audio files.